SilkMC/silk/silk-network/docs/Module.md

 Using the packet instance, you can also register a packet receiver.

 This can be done using
-the [receiveOnClient][net.axay.silk.network.packet.ServerToClientPacketDefinition.receiveOnClient] or
+the [receiveOnClient][net.silkmc.silk.network.packet.ServerToClientPacketDefinition.receiveOnClient] or
-[receiveOnServer][net.axay.silk.network.packet.ClientToServerPacketDefinition.receiveOnServer] function.
+[receiveOnServer][net.silkmc.silk.network.packet.ClientToServerPacketDefinition.receiveOnServer] function.

 ### Server to client